Every business starts small. But administrative overhead often grows as organisations scale up.

 Reduce schedule changes.
 Limit schedule changes after the schedule is posted to emergency situations only.
 Employees should be able to rely on their posted schedule.

 2. Reduce pay overages

-3. Reduce labor costs by optimizing schedules
+3. Reduce labour costs by optimising schedules

 The restaurant and retail industries know this challenge all too well.
 Either your business schedules too many employees during hours that don’t generate enough sales, or you don’t schedule enough staff to support spikes in customer traffic.
 Both situations can hurt your business.
-You either kill your profit margins or you hurt the customer experience (i.e. future sales).
+You either kill your profit margins or hurt the customer experience (i.e. future sales).

 4. Reduce employee turnover and increase productivity

 It costs far more to replace an employee than to retain great employees.
 So take the time to invest in keeping your staff happy.
 Whether you manage a craft brewery or a large franchise, you’re focused on making a quality product or providing top-notch service.
 But to do that, you need to attract quality talent, retain those workers, and use emerging technology to empower a smarter workforce.

 According to a recent survey of more than 1,400 shift workers, 69% worry about job security.
 Here are three tips to help your staff feel more secure in their jobs — and to reduce the chances of unwanted employee turnover.